EnterpriseDB/barman/old_docs/barman-cloud-backup.1.md

   --endpoint-url ENDPOINT_URL
                         Override default S3 endpoint URL with the given one --aws-irsa
-                        use iam role service account instead of aws profile (recommended if running from an aws service) -P AWS_PROFILE, --aws-profile AWS_PROFILE
+                        uses the iam role service account instead of aws profile (recommended if running from an eks pod)

+  -P AWS_PROFILE, --aws-profile AWS_PROFILE
                         profile name (e.g. INI section in AWS credentials file)
   --profile AWS_PROFILE
-                        profile name (deprecated: replaced by --aws-profile) --aws-irsa aws_irsa
+                        profile name (deprecated: replaced by --aws-profile) --read-timeout READ_TIMEOUT
-                        bypasses credentials/profile and uses iam service account --read-timeout READ_TIMEOUT
                         the time in seconds until a timeout is raised when waiting to read from a connection (defaults to 60